-While economic issues obviously loom large to publishers considering adopting an Open Access model, reconciling such a model with existing organizational practice and expectations (if there is an existing organization) can prove equally challenging.
-It is important, then, to anticipate the impact that a first foray into online Open Access publishing will have on the major stakeholders in the process: both internal stakeholders (including authors, society members (where relevant), publications staff, management, etc.) and external stakeholders (including librarians and other institutional subscribers, online information distributors, subscription agents, etc.).
-Adopting an Open Access model for a new journal, especially when generally characterized by electronic-only publication (which raises its own, discrete issues), may require that you overcome considerable systemic inertia to change the perceptions of various stakeholders.
+While economic issues obviously loom large to publishers considering adopting an Open Access model, reconciling such a model with existing organizational practice and expectations can prove equally challenging.
+It is important, then, to anticipate the impact that a shift to online Open Access publishing will have on the major stakeholders in the process: both internal stakeholders (including authors, society members (where relevant), publications staff, management, etc.) and external stakeholders (including librarians and other institutional subscribers, online information distributors, subscription agents, etc.).
+Moving to an Open Access model, especially when accompanied by a simultaneous move to electronic-only publication (which raises its own, discrete issues), may require that you overcome considerable systemic inertia to change the perceptions of various stakeholders.

-Providing free and unrestricted access to a journal radically disrupts the publishing business model familiar to most publishers and organizations.
+Providing free and unrestricted access to a journal radically disrupts the publishing business model familiar to most publishers.
 While the cost recovery models and value-added information services described elsewhere in this Guide might provide publishers with revenue generating opportunities, in most instances those services alone will not deliver the surpluses to which larger journal publishers may have become accustomed.
-Therefore, it will often be difficult-strategically, financially, and psychologically-for many publishers to accept an initiative which may not add to their publishing surpluses.
+Therefore, it will often be difficult-strategically, financially, and psychologically-for many publishers to reduce their publishing surpluses by withdrawing from, or substantially altering, their subscription-based activities.